182.655 Occupational safety and health standards.

 (c) It has an effective program for coming into compliance with the standard as quickly as practicable.

 Subd.
-7. An application for a temporary order under this section shall contain:
+7. Applications for temporary orders.
+An application for a temporary order under this section shall contain:

 (a) A specification of the standard or portion thereof from which the employer seeks a variance;